davidysoards/soards-me-blog-astro/src/content/posts/switch-from-nginx-to-caddy/index.md

 If NGINX is installed, you'll probably see an error that port 80 is already in use at first.

 I replaced all the individual files in `conf.d` with a single **Caddyfile**.
 It's also possible to use the `sites-available` / `sites-enabled` pattern, but I don't see the benefit.
+I actually really like having all the config in one file.
+It's very easy to work with.

 ## Before